 Differences Between the Various Communication Styles

 Passive communicators try to keep the peace by avoiding confrontation and conflict.
 While this might seem like a positive behavior, passiveness often results in work burnout, increased stress, regular violation of company rules, and disrespect.
-Additionally, those who push their thoughts, feelings, and boundaries to the side often experience growing feelings of anger and resentment.
-This causes the breakdown of relationships.
+Additionally, those who push their thoughts, feelings, opinions, and boundaries to the side often experience negative effects to their mental health such as growing feelings of anger and resentment.
+This causes difficulties with stress management and results in the breakdown of relationships as well as other issues with emotional health.
 Ultimately, passiveness negatively affects how people interact with one another, which prevents them from working together effectively.

 Passive Communication vs. Assertive Communication Examples

 Aggressive communicators speak or act in a way that is too confrontational, insensitive, intimidating, or excessively emotional.
-People using this communication style don’t consider how their words and actions might affect others.
+People using aggressive behavior in this communication style in life don’t consider how their words and actions might affect others.
 Because they lack emotional intelligence, they might shame, guilt, humiliate, and pressure people into doing what they want.
 These are all tell-tale signs of a toxic leader.
 Instead of motivating, inspiring, and supporting employees to become the best versions of themselves, they carelessly inflict damage on those around them.
-This results in poor job satisfaction, disengagement, work anxiety, low productivity, and high turnover rates.
+This results in poor job satisfaction, disengagement, work anxiety, low productivity, a feeling of depression, and high turnover rates.

 Aggressive Communication vs. Assertive Communication Examples